The Freedom to Marry Internationally

-Countries that offer many rights to same-sex couples but stop short of marriage include Ecuador, Finland, Germany, Greenland, Hungary, Ireland, Sweden, and Scotland.
+Countries that offer many rights to same-sex couples but stop short of marriage include Chile, Ecuador, Germany, Greenland, Hungary, Northern Ireland and Malta.

 Limited Protections for Same-Sex Couples

-Countries that only recognize marriages between same-sex couples performed in other countries include Israel, Mexico, and Uruguay.
+Countries that recognize marriages between same-sex couples performed in other countries include Israel and Mexico.